-- 1.5.1 Continued Approval is based upon: - Production or availability of the product as currently FM Approved; - The continued use of acceptable quality assurance procedures; - Satisfactory field experience; - Compliance with the terms stipulated in the Master Agreement; - Satisfactory re-examination of production samples for continued conformity to requirements; and - Satisfactory Surveillance Audits conducted as part of FM Approvals product follow-up program. - 1.5.2 Also, as a condition of retaining Approval, manufacturers may not change a product or service without prior authorization by FM Approvals.
+- production or availability of the product as currently certified; - the continued use of acceptable quality assurance procedures; - compliance with the terms stipulated by the certification; - satisfactory re-examination of production samples for continued conformity to requirements; and - satisfactory surveillance audits conducted as part of the certification agency's product surveillance program.

-1.6 Effective Date
+1.6.
+Effective Date

-The effective date of an Approval standard mandates that all products tested for Approval after the effective date shall satisfy the requirements of that standard.
-Products FM Approved under a previous edition shall comply with the new version by the effective date or forfeit Approval.
+The effective date of this examination standard mandates that all products tested for certification after the effective date shall satisfy the requirements of this standard.

-The effective date of this standard is May 1, 2019 for full compliance with all requirements.
+The effective date of this standard is eighteen (18) months after the publication date of the standard for compliance with all requirements.

-1.7 System of Units
+1.7.
+System of Units

 Units of measurement used in this Standard are United States (U.S.) customary units.
 These are followed by their arithmetic equivalents in International System (SI) units, enclosed in parentheses.
 The first value stated shall be regarded as the requirement.
 The converted equivalent value may be approximate.
-Appendix A lists the selected units and conversions to SI units for measures appearing in this standard.
-Conversion of U.S. customary units is in accordance with the Institute of Electrical and Electronics Engineers (IEEE)/American
+Conversion of U.S. customary units is in accordance with ANSI/IEEE/ASTM SI 10.